-We have demonstrated a number of upper bounds on the quantum secure conference key, generalizing (i) results of Ref.~\cite{KHD21} regarding relative entropy based bound and (ii) results of Ref.~\cite{FBL+21} regarding the multipartite reduced cc-squashed entanglement.
-More precisely, we based on two secrecy monotones which generalize intrinsic information to the multipartite case, following Ref.~\cite{Yang2009}.
-Although, as shown in Ref.~\cite{Mark} the quantities $I(A_1:...:A_2)$ and $S_N(A_1:...:A_N)$ coincide for pure states, they are not comparable for mixed states, and $E_{sq}^{cc}$ based on $I(A_1:...:A_N)$ performs better as an upper bound.
-It is, however, an open problem if one can establish an inequality between the two reduced multipartite squashed entanglements.
+We have demonstrated a number of upper bounds on the quantum secure conference key, generalizing (i) the results of Ref.~\cite{KHD21} regarding a relative entropy based bound and (ii) the results of Ref.~\cite{FBL+21} regarding the reduced c-squashed entanglement.

-Interestingly, the approach of Ref.~\cite{FBL+21} does not result in zero key in any noise regimes for the parity-CHSH game of Ref.~\cite{RMW18}.
+Interestingly, the approach of Ref.~\cite{FBL+21} does not result in zero keys in any noise regimes for the parity CHSH game of Ref.~\cite{RMW18}.
 It would be important to see if this can be improved by changing Eve's strategy or the bound needs to be changed.

 We have also shown that the fundamental gap between device-independent and device-dependent keys also holds in the multipartite case.
 We have given an exemplary state which is based directly on the bipartite states given in Ref.~\cite{CFH21}.
-It is interesting if such state exists in lower dimensions, or even possibly on $N$ qubits.
+It is interesting if such a state exists in lower dimensions or even possibly on $N$ qubits.

 Finally, our results hold for the static case of quantum states.
-The next step would be to generalize results of \cite{KHD21} for the dynamic case of quantum channels to the multipartite scenario.
+The next step would be to generalize the results of Ref.~\cite{KHD21} for the dynamic case of quantum channels to the multipartite scenario.

-{\bf Note added}.-- The topic of upper bounds on the DI-CKA is also studied in the parallel work by Aby Philip, Eneet Kaur, Peter Bierhorst, and Mark M.~Wilde titled ``Intrinsic Non-Locality and Device-Independent Conference Key Agreement"~\cite{PKBW21}.
+{\it Note added}.--- The topic of upper bounds on the DI-CKA is also studied in the parallel work of~\cite{PKBW21}.
+Comparison between basic approaches (i.e., for the DI quantum key distribution between two honest parties) used in Ref.~\cite{PKBW21} and in this paper to get upper bounds on DI-CKA is discussed in Ref.~\cite{KHD21}.